 Welcome to the Belgian Network for DNA Barcoding

 The Belgian Network for DNA Barcoding (or BeBoL for Belgian Barcode of Life project) aims at establishing a research network that provides an integrated and multidisciplinary molecular systematic and DNA barcoding task force.
-The network will:
+Its role is to:

 1. coordinate the efforts and knowledge in the field of molecular systematics and DNA barcoding in Belgium

 2. exchange experience and provide training opportunities for people in the field of molecular systematics and DNA barcoding

 3. stimulate joint reseach in animal and plant groups where molecular systematics and DNA barcoding play a pivotal role

 4. centralize and integrate DNA barcoding activities in Belgium in international initiatives such as the Consortium for the Barcode of Life (CBOL), the European Consortium for the Barcode of Life (ECBOL) and the International Barcode of Life project (iBOL).